 3. Features

 In addition, Dynamics 365 has a powerful module for managing field operations (Field Service).
-Though Salesforce comes with a similar module, Salesforce Field Service (previously known as Field Service Lightning or FSL), it’s not as well-established as Microsoft’s offering.
-Where Salesforce clearly has the lead are marketing and customer service.
-Both these modules have been operational for a long time and are widely adopted across organizations.
+Though Salesforce comes with a similar module, Salesforce Field Service (previously known as Field Service Lightning or FSL), it is not as well-established as Microsoft’s offering.

 4. User Experience